cdmx-in/wappler_ac_ag_grid/README.md

 The "Total Row Footer" feature allows you to define and display a footer row in a grid or table that shows the totals and counts of specified columns.
 This can be helpful for summarizing data in your grid and providing users with a quick overview of important statistics.

 Configuration includes:
 - **Columns To Count**: Specify the columns you want to count in the footer row.
 Separate column names with commas.
+Note: Counts only Unique values by default.
+- **Count Non-Unique**: Enable to count non-unique values.
 - **Columns To Sum**: Specify the columns you want to calculate the sum of in the footer row.
 Separate column names with commas.
 - **Fixed Footer**: Enables fixed footer totals row.
 (Default: false)